bashoori/Data-Engineering-Projects/README.md

 demonstrate the success of this code by running a query on the database table to display only the entries with more than a 100 billion USD economy.
 Also, you should log in a file with the entire process of execution named etl_project_log.txt.

 You must create a Python code 'etl_project_gdp.py' that performs all the required tasks.

+Objectives:
+Complete the following tasks for this project

+Write a data extraction function to retrieve the relevant information from the required URL.

+Transform the available GDP information into 'Billion USD' from 'Million USD'.

+Load the transformed information to the required CSV file and as a database file.

+Run the required query on the database.

+Log the progress of the code with appropriate timestamps.